 Any assignments with near or over 40% plagiarism report from Turnitin will result in a 0 on the assignment.
 This includes by not limited to:

 - Traditional plagiarism;

-- The use of ChatGPT or similar platforms;

 - Sharing work from current or previous students;

 - Work done by anyone other than yourself.